aevyrie/tolstack/README.md

 # TolStack

-This is a cross platform tolerance analysis application made for building and analyzing one-dimensional geometric tolerance models.
+A cross-platform tolerance analysis application for building and analyzing one-dimensional geometric tolerance models.
 Works on Windows, MacOS, and Linux.
+Written in Rust, UI built with [iced](https://github.com/hecrj/iced).
+This is a learning project.

 **Breaking changes in master**